JOHN PETRUCCI, POWERMAN 5000, SEETHER, AND THE ATOMIC BITCHWAX RELEASE NEW ALBUMS

 John Petrucci – Terminal Velocity

-For a lot of die hard fans, the release of a new Petrucci solo album is on par with the release of Chinese Democracy or Fear Inoculum.
+For a lot of die-hard fans, the release of a new Petrucci solo album is on par with the release of Chinese Democracy or Fear Inoculum.
 Sure he’s released plenty of material with Dream Theater since 2005’s Suspended Animation.
-But his solo album are extra special to guitar nerds that follow his ever whim as they’ve been few and far between.
+But his solo album is extra special to guitar nerds that follow his every whim as they’ve been few and far between.
 Also, his solo work isn’t limited to the confines of the Dream Theater machine.
 He isn’t just one of the cogs, he’s the whole bloody show.

 The album has everything you’d expect from Petrucci, and then some.
-The album checks off all of the right boxes for Dream Theater fans, but also sprinkles in other musical ingredients that people would deem as being outside of the box.
-The album has some funk, pop, and punk mixed in with the heaviness and majestry on the fretboard everyone associates to him.
+The album checks off all of the right boxes for Dream Theater fans but also sprinkles in other musical ingredients that people would deem as being outside of the box.
+The album has some funk, pop, and punk mixed in with the heaviness and majesty on the fretboard everyone associates to him.